History of the Department of Chemistry

 The formative years (1917 - 1930)

 The chemistry department was first organized in 1917 as part of the Detroit Junior College.
 The staff consisted of three members: F. C. Irwin, V. S. Brown, and W. H. Clark.
 Frederick C. Irwin became head of the department, a position which he held until his retirement in 1940.
 Through his guidance, the chemistry department soon became one of the best in the college.
 Four courses in Chemistry were offered by the Junior College in 1917; two in General Inorganic Chemistry and one each in Qualitative and Quantitative Analysis.
 During the next three years several new courses were added; Organic Chemistry, Advanced Qualitative Analysis, and Physical Chemistry.
-By 1923 when the degree-granting, College of the City of Detroit was formed, the staff had increased to seven members and sixteen different courses were offered.
-It was now possible for a student to complete a four-year curriculum in Chemistry and obtain a Bachelors Degree.
-Members added to the staff during this period were: Don S. Miller, Orrett Tatlock, E. J. Bird, all having an M.S. degree from University of Michigan, and Arthur J. Campbell with an M.S. from Wisconsin.
+By 1923 when the degree-granting, college of the City of Detroit was formed, the staff had increased to seven members and sixteen different courses were offered.
+It was now possible for a student to complete a four-year curriculum in chemistry and obtain a bachelors degree.
+Members added to the staff during this period were: Don S. Miller, Orrett Tatlock, E. J. Bird, all having an M.S. degree from the University of Michigan, and Arthur J. Campbell with an M.S. from Wisconsin.
 Although Professor Irwin had no advanced degrees, (he had a B.S. from the University of Michigan) he realized that the department must be strengthened by the addition of members holding the Ph.D. degree.
 He realized also that they should come from a variety of Universities in order to establish a broader base in the department.
-At this time there was a reluctance in other departments to hire Ph.D.'s claiming those holding this degree were interested only in research and they might neglect their teaching duties.
+At this time there was a reluctance in other departments to hire Ph.D. students claiming those holding this degree were interested only in research and they might neglect their teaching duties.

-During the period 1925 to 1929 the following Ph.D.'s were added to the department: Harold B. Cutter, organic chemistry from Harvard; Orin E. Madison, colloid chemistry, University of Michigan; William V. Sessions, Metallo-organic from Brown; G. Ray Sherwood, inorganic from University of Illinois; A. Edward Remick, physical-organic from University of Chicago; and Joseph J. Jasper, Surface chemistry from University of Chicago.
+During the period 1925 to 1929 the following Ph.D. students were added to the department: Harold B. Cutter, organic chemistry from Harvard; Orin E. Madison, colloid chemistry, University of Michigan; William V. Sessions, Metallo-organic from Brown; G. Ray Sherwood, inorganic from University of Illinois; A. Edward Remick, physical-organic from University of Chicago; and Joseph J. Jasper, Surface chemistry from University of Chicago.

 In 1930 the Graduate School was organized and Chemistry was one of the first departments to offer the Master's Degree.
 Requirements for this newly instituted degree occupied much of the discussion in departmental meetings.2 It was finally decided that the student should have the equivalent of a B.S. in Chemistry for admission to the Master's program.
-For the degree the student had to complete 24 hours of advanced course work, carrying out research, and write a thesis.
+For the degree, the student had to complete 24 hours of advanced course work, carrying out research, and write a thesis.
 The initiation of the Master's program was good for the department since many new advanced courses were developed by the faculty.
 At first, there were only a few candidates but by the mid-1930s, there were a dozen or more working toward the degree.

 2 Department of Chemistry, Minutes of Meetings 1930 - 1947.
 J. J. Jasper served as secretary during this period.